You can now instruct me directly to act for you without a solicitor.

 Because I do not run a solicitors office and am not able to conduct litigation I do not run your case in the way a solicitor would so you have to take care of communications with the other side, complying with court directions and deadlines yourself and gather evidence.

-The advantage of this is that when you come to me you are not paying for an expensive office or support staff, you are only paying for my time and expertise without the overheads of a litigation firm.
+The advantage of this is that when you come to me you are not paying for an expensive office or support staff, you are only paying for my time and expertise without the overheads of a full firm.

 Key to getting the best out of me is preparing a brief that makes it clear what I am working with and what you want me to do.
 See my guide to preparing a brief.